amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 Low R² confirms age operates independently from stress-depression-sleep profiles—depression strikes across career stages.
 Contrasts with strong depression prediction (F1=82%), demonstrating outcome prediction differs from demographic prediction.
 Association mining discovers compound risk patterns.

----

 # TASK 4: ASSOCIATION RULE MINING

 ## 1. Introduction

-Association Rule Mining discovers which attribute combinations co-occur beyond chance, revealing compound vulnerability profiles.
-Apriori algorithm identifies frequent itemsets (appearing in ≥10% of cases) and generates directional rules quantified by support (prevalence), confidence (conditional probability), and lift (odds ratio versus independence).
+Association Rule Mining is used to identify the attributes/traits that occour together more than by chance.
+This helps to identify patterns in combined attributes.
+Apriori algorithm can be applied to extract frequent itemsets that appear more than 10% of times.
+Using the itemsets, we can generate directional rules by metrics like support, confidence and lift.
+- Support: How often an item or itemset appears in the dataset.
+- Confidence: How often rule X → Y is true when X occurs.
+- Lift: How much more likely Y is bought when X is bought, compared to random chance.

 ## 2. Data Preparation

-Numerical attributes binned into categories: Age (18-25, 25-35, 35-45, 45-55, 55+), Work Pressure/Job Satisfaction/Financial Stress (Low/Medium/High).
-One-hot encoding created 42 binary features for Apriori processing.
+One-hot encoding resulted in 42 binary features for processing.
+Categorization is applied to numerical attributes.
+Changes as below:-
+- Age attribute is changes to age ranges like 18-25, 25-35, so on...
+- Work Pressure, Job Satisfaction and Financial Stress are categorized to Low/Medium/High

 ## 3. Apriori Algorithm Application

-Apriori with `min_support=0.10` found 127 frequent itemsets.
-Top patterns: High Work Pressure (51.6%), Low Job Satisfaction (45.9%).
-These reveal widespread workplace dissatisfaction across the professional population.
+Apriori algorithm application found 127 frequent itemsets for min_support=0.10.
+Few of Top patterns are High Work Pressure and Low Job Satisfaction.
+These indicate that there is workplace dissatisfaction among professional profiles.

 **Code Implementation:**